Deep Throat (Watergate): Felt's confirmation of his identity

 On May 31, 2005, Vanity Fair reported that Felt, then aged 91, claimed to be the man once known as "Deep Throat".
 Later that day, Woodward, Bernstein, and Bradlee released a statement through The Washington Post confirming that the story was true.
 On June 2, 2005, The Washington Post ran a lengthy front-page column by Woodward in which he detailed his friendship with Felt in the years before Watergate.
 Woodward wrote that he first met Felt by chance in 1970 when Woodward was a Navy lieutenant in his mid-20s.
 Woodward was dispatched to deliver a package to the White House's West Wing.
 Felt arrived soon after for a separate appointment and sat next to Woodward in the waiting room.
 Woodward struck up a conversation and eventually learned of Felt's position in the upper echelon of the FBI.
 Woodward, who was about to exit the Navy at the time and was unsure about his future direction in life, became determined to use Felt as a mentor and career advisor.
 Therefore, he asked for Felt's phone number and kept in touch with him.

 After deciding to try a career as a reporter, Woodward eventually joined The Washington Post in August 1971.
 Felt, who had long had a dim view of the Nixon administration, began passing pieces of information to Woodward, although he insisted that Woodward keep the FBI and Justice Department out of anything he wrote based on the information.
 The first time Woodward used information from Felt in a Washington Post story was in mid-May 1972, a month before the Watergate burglary, when Woodward was reporting on Arthur Bremer, who had attempted to assassinate presidential candidate George C. Wallace.
 Nixon had put Felt in charge of investigating the would-be assassin.
 A month later, just days after the Watergate break-in, Woodward called Felt at his office, which marked the first time Woodward spoke with Felt about Watergate.

 Commenting on Felt's motivations for serving as Deep Throat, Woodward wrote, "Felt believed he was protecting the bureau by finding a way, clandestine as it was, to push some of the information from the FBI interviews and files out to the public, to help build public and political pressure to make Nixon and his people answerable.
 He had nothing but contempt for the Nixon White House and their efforts to manipulate the Bureau for political reasons."

-In 1980, Felt himself was convicted of ordering illegal break-ins at the homes of Weathermen suspects and their families.
-Richard Nixon testified on his behalf.
-President Ronald Reagan pardoned Felt and the conviction was subsequently expunged from the record.